SkyworkAI/Skywork/README_EN.md

 <br>

-# 📣Chat Model Output Examples
+# Chat Model Output Examples
 We have developed an advanced Skywork scene capability system and curated a dataset of more than 10,000 high-quality examples for 10 different cultural and creative scenes.
 Additionally, we have devised a data mixing strategy that takes into account the training difficulty of each specific scene.
 As a result, our model achieved an accuracy rate exceeding 90% across all 10 scenes in ChatGPT.
 Below, we list sample demonstrations of our Chat model in these 10 cultural and creative tasks.